Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics

 5. The role of paradigm shifts - problem solving by constraint satisfaction.
 Problem solving in a multiagent environment - search in a hostile environment.

 6. The basic component of intelligence - knowledge.
 Formalising knowledge with logic.
-What does it mean to reason in logic?
-There are several logics, how do they differ, what do they provide?
+What does it mean to reason using logic?
+There are several forms of logic, how do they differ, what do they provide?

 9. Intelligence in the real world - incomplete, uncertain and changing knowledge: uncertainty and probability calculation.
-Probability nets.
-Inference in probability nets.
+Probabilistic graphical models, Bayesian networks.
+Inference in Bayesian networks.

 10. Managing temporal knowledge.
 Rationality and utility.
 Intelligence as the ability to make rational decisions.
-Markov decision processes.
+Markov decision process.

 11. The basic mechanism of intelligence - learning.
 Basic concepts, basic tasks.
-Decision trees learning.
+Decision tree learning.
 Learning logical hypotheses.

 14. Reinforcement learning.
 Q-learning.
 Deep reinforcement learning.